gian-hancock/gian-hancock.github.io/content/posts/aoc-beacon-exclusion-zone/index.md

 > - [ ] Implement proper asides rather than using blockquotes
 > - [ ] Implement readable implementations of each approach
 > - [ ] Consider switching from Hugo to Zola
->   - [ ] Table of contents
+>   - [x] Table of contents

-# 1. Advent of Code
+## 1. Advent of Code
 [Advent of Code](https://adventofcode.com/2022/about) (abbreviated AoC) is an annual Advent calendar of small programming puzzles.
 There's a programming puzzle for each day in the calandar, accompanied by a story which ties the problems together.

-After hearing about AoC from some friends, I decided to give it a go.
+After hearing about AoC from some friends in 2022, I decided to give it a go.
 About halfway through I came across a problem which I thought was particularly interesting: [Day 15: Beacon Exclusion Zone](https://adventofcode.com/2022/day/15).
+It's now more than a year later, AoC 2023 has just concluded, and I'm finally getting around to publishing this... better late than never!

+In this post I'm going to discuss 3 different approaches to solving this problem and compare their performance.
+I hope you'll find this problem as interesting as I did.

-# 2. The Problem
+## 2. The Problem
 AoC problems come in two parts, with the second part building on the first.
 I want to focus on the aspects that I found most interesting, so I'm going to skip straight to the second part and gloss over some minor details.
 To get the full experience complete with [Excuse Plot](https://tvtropes.org/pmwiki/pmwiki.php/Main/ExcusePlot) and all, you'll need to look at the actual AoC problem description[^aoc-problem].

 The general idea is that there are a bunch of "sensors" which are used to detect "beacons".
 Sensors have a position and range, and are arranged such that all but one point is covered by at least one sensor.
 Our task is to find the single point which isn't covered by any sensors.